 Instructions

-Once milk is boiling, add rice and reduce heat to low/medium-low, adjusting to maintain a gentle simmer (it should still be bubbling.)
+Once milk is boiling, add rice and reduce heat to medium/medium-low, adjusting to maintain a gentle simmer (it should still be bubbling.)
 Cook, stirring every 1-2 minutes while scraping the base and sides of the pan with a wooden spoon, until mixture is thick and rice is tender, about 22 minutes.
 (NOTE: the ratio of milk to rice in the beginning will seem ridiculously high, but it will reduce and thicken, I promise!)

 Add in the raisins and cinnamon; cook for another 3-5 minutes or so, stirring constantly, until raisins plump and pudding is thickened.